The majority support for marriage equality in Australia is, of course, something to celebrate. And yet, at a deep personal level, I feel gutted.

 When I was in fourth class, at Beresford Road Public School, Culture Club were the big thing.
 After we’d gotten our heads around Every Good Boy Deserves Fruit in compulsory recorder lessons, the class was allowed to choose a popular song, from a limited list, that we’d learn to play.
 As a 9 or 10 year old boy, I was already hesitant to admit I wanted to do the Culture Club song, but it seemed most of the class was keen.
 So, I worked around my internal tensions and raised my hand at the right moment.

 Unfortunately for me, “most of the class” turned out to be all the girls.
 The 9 and 10 year old boys in the class teased and bullied me mercilessly for being a “poofter” and a “girl”, and shoved me around the playground in the breaks.
 This went on for days, and the name-calling and ostracization continued for years: through until about year 11.
-Pure and simple, that moment in fourth class defined me as a “fag” – the guy who “gets a hard-on doin’ a shit” – even after that particular class was long forgotten (by the bullies).
+Pure and simple, that moment in fourth class defined me as a “fag”, even after that particular class was long forgotten (by the bullies).

 Those school years – at Beresford Road Public School, Greystanes High, and Newman High (since renamed St Pauls Catholic College) – were torturous and left scars.